ringmaster/arrange/README.gh-pages.md

 ## Development

-The source code for this application is in the `main` branch of https://github.com/ringmaster/arrange.
-This `gh-pages` branch is automatically updated by GitHub Actions whenever changes are pushed to the main branch.
+The source code for this application is in the `main` branch of the [arrange repository](https://github.com/ringmaster/arrange).
+The `gh-pages` branch is automatically updated by GitHub Actions whenever changes are pushed to the main branch.

 To contribute to this project:

-1. Clone the repository
+1. Clone the repository: `git clone https://github.com/ringmaster/arrange.git`
-2. Switch to the `main` branch
+2. Install dependencies: `npm install`
+3. Start the development server: `npm run dev`
-3. Make your changes
+4. Make your changes
-4. Submit a pull request
+5. Submit a pull request

 ## License